 Nurses Granted Golden Visas in Dubai

-Nurses who have served Dubai’s healthcare system for more than 15 years are now eligible for Golden Visas.
-The move recognizes their long-standing contribution to public health and healthcare quality in the emirate.
+Nurses who have served Dubai's healthcare system for more than 15 years are now eligible for Golden Visas.
+The move, directed by Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, recognises their long-standing contribution to public health and healthcare quality in the emirate.

-Content creators, including influencers, photographers, writers, and digital artists, can now receive structured support when applying for Golden Visas.
-Applications are assessed based on creative impact and contribution to the UAE’s media and creative economy.
+Content creators, including influencers, photographers, writers, and digital artists, can now receive structured support when applying for Golden Visas through Dubai's Creators HQ programme.
+Applications are assessed based on creative impact and contribution to the UAE's media and creative economy.

 Dubai has launched an AI-driven platform called Salama, allowing residents to renew visas in minutes.
-The system also supports visa cancellation and sponsored residency services, reducing processing time significantly.
+Operated by the General Directorate of Residency and Foreigners Affairs, it also supports visa cancellation and sponsored residency services, significantly reducing processing time.

 Exceptional educators are now eligible for Golden Visas based on performance, impact, and contribution to Dubai's education sector.
 The initiative applies mainly to private education professionals who meet strict evaluation criteria.